María de la Luz Casas Pérez

-Currently she works with the Tec de Monterrey Cuernavaca campus, teaching with the Humanities, Art and Design Department and researching at the Centro de Investigación en Comunicación e Información, part of the Cátedra de Investigación en Medios de Comunicación.
+For years Casas Pérez was a distinguished faculty member at the Tec de Monterrey Cuernavaca campus, where she taught in the Department of Humanities, Art and Design Department and conducted research at the Centro de Investigación en Comunicación e Información, part of the "Cátedra de Investigación en Medios de Comunicación".
 Her teaching and research interests include new technologies, communication, politics and media.